artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

   :ref:`Transfer tab <create-transfer>`, automatically via the `automation tools`_, or in any other context where no other processing configuration is specified.
-* ``Automated``, which is used for transfers automatically started from Jisc RDSS environments (if you are not a Jisc user, feel free to delete this configuration).
+* ``Automated``, which is used for transfers automatically started from some external environments (such as Jisc RDSS) and can also be selected by the user in the Transfer tab.

 .. image:: images/processing-config.*
    :align: center